Baptist Medical Center sex reassignment surgery controversy: Aftermath

 Foerster and the Gender Identity Foundation appealed, but without success.
-They then transferred their operation to Oklahoma Memorial Hospital, which had been allowing a small number of SRS procedures.
-Oklahoma Memorial Hospital ended its SRS program in 1981, leaving no hospital in Oklahoma that provided sex reassignment surgery.
+They then transferred their operation to University Hospital, which had been allowing a small number of SRS procedures.
+University Hospital ended its SRS program in 1981, leaving no hospital in Oklahoma that provided sex reassignment surgery.

 Current situation

 Sex reassignment surgery still occurs in Oklahoma, but the state is not a major center for SRS.
 Foerster continues to provide SRS for trans women and top and bottom surgery for trans men.
 A few other doctors, including the Oklahoma Memorial Hospital Gender Reassignment Program, provide FTM top and bottom surgery.
 Most transsexual Oklahomans have their surgery in Colorado or Thailand.
 In the decades since the controversy, Charles Reynolds has died.
 Fenton Sanger no longer takes part in SRS procedures.

 Both Pastors Gene Garrison and Curtis Nigh in time left the Southern Baptist convention.
 Garrison later moved to North Carolina and he died in 2017 at age 85.
 Nigh continued his counseling practice but also served on the ministerial staff of the United Methodist congregation 'Church of the Servant' in Oklahoma City until his retirement.
 He died in 2022.

 Before retirement, plastic surgeon Foerster was responsible for creating and patenting the foerster clamp used in body piercing.
 He is now retired from his medical practice and is 81 years of age as of March 2015.